 Now I am going to teach you how to write explicit goals that spell out the steps to achieving each and every one of your resolutions.

 Is it going to be easy?
 NO WAY!

-(I often told my speech therapy clients that if the modifications we were making didn’t feel slightly weird or uncomfortable, they probably weren’t pushing enough.)
+I often told my speech therapy clients that if the modifications we were making didn’t feel slightly weird or uncomfortable, they probably weren’t pushing themselves hard enough.

 That applies to everyone, from second graders trying to learn how to say their r-words properly to resolution makers who are trying to change their lives.

 How to write New Year’s resolutions you can meet

 Once I share the secret to writing explicit resolutions you are going to think it’s too simple.
 I want to reassure you that this method will work if you follow all the steps — and work towards meeting them.

 When it comes to writing your goals, you should have major goals as well as sub-goals.

 The major goals are the ‘big picture’ goals.
 They are the end result you are looking to achieve.

 The sub-goals are the baby steps that are going to get you to the major goals; these will be the daily modifications you will be making that can help you meet your big goals.